Open letter from the Center

 However, to exploit fully the opportunities provided by the graduate program, additional funding is needed.
-Among the goals of the Marine Science Graduate Education Fund are to provide additional graduate assistantships, particularly for students pursuing thesis research at the Shannon Point Marine Center; supplement the State-approved stipends for assistantships that are well below those offered by other institutions; and provide non-resident tuition waivers (scholarships) that permit students from other states to apply their studies to the local marine environment.
+Among the goals of the Marine Science Graduate Research Fund are to provide additional graduate assistantships, particularly for students pursuing thesis research at the Shannon Point Marine Center; supplement the State-approved stipends for assistantships that are well below those offered by other institutions; and provide non-resident tuition waivers (scholarships) that permit students from other states to apply their studies to the local marine environment.

 This Fund will provide the resources needed to assure marine science graduate education is fully implemented at the Shannon Point Marine Center.

-If you choose to contribute to the Marine Science Graduate Education Fund online, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.
+If you choose to contribute to the Marine Science Graduate Research Fund online, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.

 This fund will provide support for marine research and education at the Shannon Point Marine Center, with a specific focus on ocean acidification.
 The fund was established and funded by WWU alumnus Dr. Greg H. Rau (BA, Biology, 1971), and may be used to pay any costs related to such activities conducted by faculty, scientists, staff, and/or students affiliated with SPMC.

 If you choose to contribute to the Ocean Acidification Research Endowment Fund, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.